J-Nova/Fupdate/README.md

 You can do this with the command `nano .zshrc`.

 Step 2:
-Once the file editor has opened up copy-paste this `alias fupdate="brew update; brew upgrade; brew cu --all; brew cleanup; pip install -r <(pip freeze) --upgrade"` on a new line at the bottom of the file.
+Once the file editor has opened up copy-paste this `alias fupdate="brew update; brew upgrade; brew cu --all; brew cleanup; pip3 install -r <(pip3 freeze) --upgrade"` on a new line at the bottom of the file.
 Next Exit the file editor with the key combination of (on MacOS) `control + X`.
 And press Y to save the edited file.

 Step 3:
 Exit your opened terminal and open a new fresh terminal to be able to use the added command `fupdate`.